oelin/april/readme.md

 ```js
 use("42 is the answer to life")

 number() // returns "42"
 ```

 Note: we usually place `^` at begining of regular expressions so that we match from the **start of the input string.**

 ---

 ## Skip

 Aprils provides a neat little function called `skip`.
 Skip does its best to parse something but **doesn't throw an error if it fails**.
-Skip can be used to implement choice.
+Skip can be used to add multiple choices.

 ```js
 function number() {